FTL-Hyperspace/FTL-Hyperspace/wiki/Testing-Linux-on-Windows.md

 #### Downloading Necessary Packages

-Both of these packages are necessary to run FTL under Linux (by extension WSL):
+These packages are necessary to run FTL under Linux (by extension WSL):
-`sudo apt-get install libgl1-mesa-glx libasound2 libSDL2-2.0`
+`sudo apt-get install libgl1 libasound2 libsdl2-2.0-0`

 #### Set up Hyperspace

 Download the latest [Hyperspace](https://github.com/FTL-Hyperspace/FTL-Hyperspace/releases) version.
-In the Hyperspace zip, go into the `Linux` folder, move `Hyperspace.1.6.13.amd64.so` and `liblua5.3.so.0` into the `data` folder of your Linux installation.
+In the Hyperspace zip, go into the `Linux` folder, move `Hyperspace.1.6.13.amd64.so` into the `data` folder of your Linux installation.

 [[/img/wsl-linux/file-to-linux.png]]